Mindfulness Based Cognitive Therapy (MBCT)

 - Improve cognitive effectiveness and capacity for decision making

 What are the results of this programme?

 Clinical trials indicate that MBCT helps to reduces rates of relapse by 50% among patients who suffer from recurrent depression.

 A study has shown that for people who have been clinically depressed 3 or more times, participation in the programme helps to considerably reduce their chances of their depression returning.

 How much does the course cost?

 As MBCT is recommended by NICE, those with private medical insurance may be covered for the course.
-Please check with your insurer.
+We advise patients to check with their check with their insurer.

 The programme includes an initial free individual meeting with one of the facilitators.
 This meeting is for patients to discuss their aims and expectations of the course, in order to determine how you will benefit most from it.